March 29, 2021

 Paula Alves, CEO of iBET, explained how vaccines work and shared insights on the requirements for the approval of vaccines, in a short talk at TEDxPorto Salon.

-Click the image below to view the full talk, starting at 01:29:00 (in Portuguese).
+Click the image below to view the full talk (in Portuguese).

 - Vaccination is the most efficient strategy to prevent and control the spread of infectious diseases